 Fear not, you are sentenced to a lifetime of uneven skin tone.
 It can be tackled at home with a number of over-the-counter ingredients.
 Firstly, niacinamide, a water-soluble form of vitamin B3.
 “Niacinamide helps build healthy skin cells and protect them from damage by UV radiation.
 These properties help niacinamide regulate skin tone and brighten skin complexion,” Dr. Veraitch said.
 Tranexamic acid, a relatively new active ingredient, could also be worth investing in.
 “It has been shown to help prevent and treat UV radiation-induced skin darkening and melasma,” Dr. Veraitch clarified.

 Retinoids, a hero for all skin types and must-have in any bathroom, could also tackle uneven skin.
 “They are very effective at treating uneven skin tone because it encourages cell turnover, exfoliating old, dull cells and allowing new healthier skin cells to come to the surface,” Dr. Veraitch pointed out.
-See also: vitamin C, recommended by Dr. Perry: “I’d use a vitamin C serum which is rich in antioxidants targeting uneven skin tone alongside hydrating to the skin making it appear brighter, firmer and smoother.”
+Consider vitamin C, which Dr. Perry recommends: “I’d use a vitamin C serum which is rich in antioxidants and targets uneven skin tone as well as hydrates the skin to make it appear brighter, firmer, and smoother.”

 Remember prevention is as important as a cure so wearing sufficient sun protection is vital in terms of protecting against sun damage.
-“Wear daily a broad spectrum SPF.
-For people with pigmentary problems with their skin, physical sunblocks tend to provide better protection,” Dr. Veraitch suggested.
+“Wear a broad spectrum SPF daily.
+For people with pigmented skin, physical sunblocks tend to provide better protection,” Dr. Veraitch suggested.

 If you are still struggling with consistent uneven skin tone after amping up your at-home routine, it might be worth trying a more powerful in-clinic procedure.
 For instance, lasers work wonders on this type of skin issue.
 “I suggest the 1924 nm wavelength on the Fraxel Dual laser… this is very specific and effective at targeting areas of excessive pigment and I have seen excellent results with this,” Dr. Veraitch noted.